 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blood in your urine, change in how much and how often you urinate.
+- Bloody or cloudy urine, change in how much or how often you urinate, difficult or painful urination

 If you notice these less serious side effects, talk with your doctor:

-- Nausea, mild stomach pain, diarrhea, loss of appetite.
+- Nausea, vomiting, diarrhea, loss of appetite, weight loss

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088